YerkoPalma/ideas/README.md

 ### Description:

 Heavily inspired by the awesome [nativifier](https://github.com/jiahaog/nativefier).
 Basically, the same but to make mobile apps from a web page.
 It would use cordova to take the html, js and css and convert it in a mobile app.
 It would be useful for awesome pages that doesn't have a mobile app, but have awesome mobile sites, for example, Github.

+## Social coding

+### Description:

+Github and Stackoverflow are some of the most popular dev sites/tools.
+They have two big things in common:

+1. A public API
+2. They are social!

+So, it would be awesome to have some feed of your social coding, for the cli or as an embedded html (to add to portfolio for example)